 ~ * ~

 Earlier we saw how the Wondrous Being was emphasised to nonetheless be “human,” “objective man,” and living in a body subject to being “gnawed by the tooth of time.”
-And now we have seen how Shambhala – apparently situated somewhere in the Gobi Desert – is objective too.
+And now we have seen how Shambhala – apparently situated somewhere in the Gobi Desert or at least including part of the Gobi – is objective too.
 It is spiritual in nature, yet existing here on this physical plane, although none can ever find it or go there, except the very few who have earned the right and passed through the requisite initiations.

 As was said in the “Glossary” quote, Hinduism, in the Vishnu Purana, declares that the tenth and “final” Avatar of Vishnu, called the Kalki Avatar, will be born in a town or village named Shambhala.

 Tibetan Buddhism contains many more detailed references to Shambhala, mainly in the Kalachakra (literally “Time’s Circle” or “Wheel of Time”) system.
-This speaks of Shambhala as a Kingdom which has a capital city named Kalapa, where reside a succession of “Kings of Shambhala” also known as Kalki Kings/Emperors, who each reign for one century, each new “occult century” beginning with what in our calendar is the 75th year, i.e. 1875, 1975, 2075, etc. Interestingly, in 1775 the 6th Panchen Lama wrote a detailed guidebook of the way to Shambhala, titled “Shambhalai Lamyig.”
+This speaks of Shambhala as a Kingdom which has a capital city named Kalapa, where reside a succession of “Kings of Shambhala” also known as Kalki Kings/Emperors, who each reign for one century, each new “occult century” beginning with what in our calendar is the 27th year, i.e. 1827, 1927, 2027, etc.

 “It is said that up to the time when Panchen Rimpoche (the Great Jewel of Wisdom) condescends to be reborn in the land of the P’helings (Westerners), and appearing as the Spiritual Conqueror (Chom-den-da), destroys the errors and ignorance of the age, it will be of little use to try to uproot the misconceptions of P’heling-pa (Europe): her sons will listen to no one.”

-Much is naturally kept shrouded in mystery but Theosophy, in contrast with the Kalachakra chronology, states clearly that “It is not in the Kali yug, our present terrifically materialistic age of Darkness, the “Black Age,” [due to continue for thousands of years more] that a new Saviour of Humanity can ever appear” (S.D.
-1:470) and also that the occurrence which some describe as the “Coming of Maitreya/Kalki” will thus not be until the close of the Kali Yuga which will correspond with the close of the Sixth Root Race and will not take the form which many might be inclined to expect, for “this will be the One Wisdom and will incarnate itself into the whole humanity collectively, not in a single individual.” (“Lamas and Druses,” “H. P. Blavatsky Theosophical Articles” 3:288)
+Much is naturally kept shrouded in mystery but Theosophy, in contrast with the Kalachakra chronology, which speaks of the year 2424, states clearly, with regard to that occurrence, that “It is not in the Kali yug, our present terrifically materialistic age of Darkness, the “Black Age,” that a new Saviour of Humanity can ever appear” (S.D.
+1:470) and also that the occurrence which some describe as the “Coming of Maitreya/Kalki” will thus not be until the close of the Kali Yuga which will correspond with the close of the Sixth Root Race and will not take the form which many might be inclined to expect, for “this will be the One Wisdom and will incarnate itself into the whole humanity collectively, not in a single individual.” (“Lamas and Druses,” “H. P. Blavatsky Theosophical Articles” 3:288) However, if one looks at everything HPB said on this subject, there appears to be more to it than that and we cannot deny that the Coming of Maitreya will also involve in some way a distinct Being, even if not physically publicly present on the world stage.
+Incidentally, the Esoteric Buddhism of the Trans-Himalayan Masters is the real, esoteric, secret Kalachakra system, as demonstrated in The REAL Esoteric Buddhism.

 “It is strange to see the very old disciples, sat around the Teacher of ever-youthful appearance, who sits beneath the Banyan Tree.
 The Teacher always teaches in silence, yet the disciples receive the answers to all their questions.
 Salutations to that Dakshinamurti, who is the meaning of the Pranava – OM – who is the personification of unalloyed Wisdom, who is crystal clear in his thought, and who is the epitome of peace.
 Salutations to that Dakshinamurti, who is the Teacher of the entire world, who is the doctor to those afflicted by the disease of birth and death, and who is the treasure house of all knowledge.”